Rohe Dillons Point Sauvignon Blanc Marlborough$0.00

 Rohe, meaning territory in Te Reo Māori, is a range of wines created to showcase the unique flavours of Marlborough.
 Marlborough’s sub-regions are yet to be fully understood, each district offers distinct flavours and aromas.
 Through crafting wines exclusively from each winemaking sub-region the Rohe range of wines highlight the individual sub-regional flavours and share our perspective of this remarkable region we call home.
 Made in individual quantities, each bottle features a bespoke illustration of a Marlborough sub-region.

 Dillon’s Point is defined by the confluence of the Wairau and Ōpaoa Rivers, near Marlborough’s coast.
-The sub-region has deep, young, mineral-rich alluvial silts, layered over sand, which Sauvignon Blanc thrives on.
-We believe this sub-region produces the best Sauvignon Blanc in Marlborough.
+The sub-region has deep, young, mineral-rich alluvial silts, layered over sand, which our Sauvignon Blanc vines thrive on

 This wine oozes ripeness, with expressive aromas of passionfruit, tropical fruit, blackcurrant and boxwood.
 The palate reflects the nose with intense fruit characters, balanced with a salty minerality and mouth-watering acidity.